MicrosoftDocs/windows-dev-docs/windows-apps-src/porting/desktop-to-uwp-distribute.md

 Here's an example of how you could do this in a .NET-based desktop bridge app.

+To view the complete context of this snippet, see the **MainWindow.cs** file of this sample [WPF picture viewer with transition/migration/uninstallation](https://github.com/Microsoft/DesktopBridgeToUWP-Samples/tree/master/Samples/DesktopAppTransition).

 ```csharp
 private void RemoveDesktopApp()
 {